zhangxiany-tamu/tsdiscov/cran-comments.md

    This is the first submission of tsdiscov to CRAN.

-2. **Suggests or Enhances not in mainstream repositories: tsdl**
+2. **pandoc not installed** (local check only)

-   The tsdl package is suggested for optional real-world time series examples in tests.
-It is used conditionally with `require("tsdl", quietly = TRUE)` and the package works fully without it.
-This package provides access to the Time Series Data Library for demonstration purposes only.
+   Local environment note: "Files 'README.md' or 'NEWS.md' cannot be checked without 'pandoc' being installed."
+CRAN's check servers have pandoc installed.

-3. **HTML Tidy version**
+3. **HTML Tidy version** (local check only)

-   This is a local environment issue and does not affect the package functionality.
+   Local environment note about HTML Tidy version.
 CRAN's check servers have the appropriate tools.

 ## Downstream dependencies